akonecki/CodingProjects/ctci/iteration1/chapter8/README.md

 - not going to support a user notes / save of pages, only progress

 #### Problem Issues
+- Not much, just didn't fill everything out due to time limit.

 #### Problem Solution
+- similar to the solution in terms of acting classes.
+- having a `UserManager` is suggested and was going to put into the `Library` class for the implementation.